rodaquino-OMNI/omni-emr-v2/README.md

 Enterprise-grade security you can trust:
 - HIPAA & LGPD Compliant for both U.S. and Brazilian standards
+- Row Level Security (RLS) implemented at the database level
 - Role-based access controls with granular permissions
+- Sector-based access control for organizational units
 - Advanced audit logging for complete traceability
 - Multi-factor authentication for enhanced security
 - Session timeout controls for inactive users
+- Encryption for sensitive data at rest and in transit

 ### 💬 Communication Tools